Sharon’s Cheese Blintzes reign supreme. Learn how to make them and how she won the second year of the Battle of the Blintz.

 Battle of the Blintz – Round 2

-She went on to explain that the person who first showed her the recipe and served it to her was her best friend’s dad.
+The person who first showed her the recipe and served it to her was her best friend’s dad.
 “He made them for us to eat one day when I was in St. Louis for Betsy’s wedding which, as you know, was a million years ago!
 I make them in large batches and freeze them.
-I have about 3 dozen in the freezer, which we’ll eat between now and the end of the year.
+Usually, I have about 3 dozen in the freezer, which we’ll eat between now and the end of the year.
 I usually fry up some over Thanksgiving weekend, when we often have guests.”

 If you are now yearning for blintzes (and you should want to eat blintzes, trust me), then here’s a visual how-to of my 16-year old’s blintz-making techniques: